tom-ludwig/sidebar-template/README.md

 ## Authentication

-This project uses standard OIDC for authentication, compatible with providers like Authentik, Zitadel, Keycloak, etc.
+This project uses standard OIDC for authentication, compatible with providers like Pocket ID, Zitadel, Keycloak, etc.

-- See [AuthentikConfig.md](./AuthentikConfig.md) for Authentik setup
+- See [PocketIdConfig.md](./PocketIdConfig.md) for Pocket ID setup
 - See [ZitadelConfig.md](./ZitadelConfig.md) for Zitadel setup

 For local development, set `VITE_AUTH_BYPASS` to `true` to skip authentication.